The sleep-wake cycle,

 is regulated by two separate biological mechanisms in the

 body, which interact together and balance each other.
 This model,

 first posited by the Swiss sleep researcher Alexander

-Borbély in the early 1980s, is often referred to as the
+Borbély in the early 1980s, is often referred to as the two-process model of

 sleep-wake regulation.
 The two processes are:

 - circadian rhythm, also known as Process C, the regulation of the body’s internal processes and alertness levels (including the circadian drive for arousal and circadian alerting system), which is governed by the internal biological or circadian clock;